 Several proposals have been made for federal legislation to regulate our industry.
-Such proposals seek to prohibit the sale of products containing certain content included in some of our games.
+Such proposals seek to prohibit the sale of products containing certain content and functionality included in some of our games.
 If any such proposals are enacted into law, it may limit the potential market for some of our games in the U.S., and adversely affect our business, financial condition and operating results.
 Other countries have adopted laws regulating content both in packaged games and those transmitted over the Internet that are stricter than current U.S. laws.
 In the U.S., proposals have also been made by numerous state legislators to regulate and prohibit the sale of interactive entertainment software products containing certain types of violent or sexual content to audiences under the ages of 17 or 18, such as the State of California's "ultraviolent video games law" that sought to ban the sale or rental of violent video games to minors.
 While such legislation to date has been enjoined by industry and retail groups or been found unconstitutional, the adoption into law of such legislation in federal and/or in state jurisdictions in which we do significant business could severely limit the retail market for some of our games.

-In addition, there are ongoing academic, political and regulatory discussions in the U.S., Europe, Australia, Brazil and other jurisdictions regarding whether certain game genres, such as social casino, or certain game mechanics, such as "loot boxes," should be subject to a higher level or different type of regulation than other game genres or mechanics to protect consumers, in particular minors and persons susceptible to addiction, and, if so, what such regulation should include.
-For example, in 2018 a court determined that a class-action plaintiff was able to state a claim that an online social casino game operated by Big Fish Games, Inc. violated a specific anti-gambling law in Washington State.
-Subsequent to this ruling, additional purported class-action suits were filed against other social casino gaming companies for alleged violations of Washington State's gambling and consumer protection laws, and some of the defendant companies, including Zynga, have entered into settlement agreements to settle their respective lawsuits.
-In Australia, the Federal Government has proposed rules requiring, among other things, an 18+ age rating for any games containing simulated gambling.
-If new social casino regulations are imposed, or other regulations are interpreted to apply to our social casino games, certain, or all, of our casino-themed games may become subject to such rules and regulations and expose us to civil and criminal penalties if we do not comply.
+In addition, there are ongoing academic, political and regulatory discussions in the U.S., Europe, Middle East, Asia, Australia, Brazil and other jurisdictions regarding whether certain game genres, such as social casino, or certain game mechanics, such as "loot boxes," should be subject to a higher level or different type of regulation than other game genres or mechanics to protect consumers, in particular minors and vulnerable adults, and, if so, what such regulation should include.
+If new regulations are imposed, or other regulations are interpreted to apply to our social casino games or certain game mechanics, certain, or all, of our casino-themed games and games that include such game mechanics may become subject to such rules and regulations and expose us to civil and criminal penalties if we do not comply.